-Fans can also catch him in a rather beloved program, Ma and Pa Kettle – Long played Tom Kettle for three films before turning his attention to TV.
+Fans can also catch him in a rather beloved program, Ma and Pa Kettle, in which Long played Tom Kettle for three films before turning his attention to TV.
 He was the series lead in 1959’s Bourbon Street Beat as Rex Randolph, a private eye.
 Long reprised this character on 77 Sunset Strip from 1960 to 1962.

 After The Big Valley, things took a comedic turn, with Nanny and the Professor, which also got two animated movies Long contributed his voice for.
 The role let Long really be himself and show off his fun side, which critics loved.

-Long’s personal life is interesting as well.
+His personal life is interesting as well.
 After Long was discharged from the Korean War in 1952, he began dating Suzan Ball, Lucille Ball’s second cousin.
-Their marriage was a big deal but sadly Ball died of cancer at just 21 years old in ‘55.
+Their marriage was a big deal but sadly Ball died of cancer at just 21 years old in 1955.

-His next marriage to actress Mara Corday would be rocky, Long drank to the point that Corday accused him of attacking her while intoxicated.
-The two nearly divorced but she didn’t press charges and the two never split officially.
+His next marriage to actress Mara Corday would be rocky — Long drank to the point that Corday accused him of attacking her while intoxicated.
+The two nearly divorced, but she didn’t press charges and they never split officially.
 Sadly, Long had a serious case of pneumonia in his youth which severely damaged his heart and between that, smoking, and alcohol, he died in 1974, four days after his 47th birthday.

 Peter Breck (Nick Barkley)